opensecrets/parsefec/README.md

 ```

+#Similar Projects

 ParseFEC is one of several FEC Electronic Filing Parsers available from the [NYT](https://github.com/NYTimes/Fech), [USA Today](https://github.com/cschnaars/FEC-Scraper), and [The Sunlight Foundation](https://github.com/jsfenfen/read_FEC).

+#Roadmap

+* Output to separate files for each form
+* Automatic download from ftp.fec.gov/FEC/electronic/